 Now give the text to all the rectangular boxes, as shown in the given screenshot:

-Step 7: Create different subscription section
+Step 7: Create a different subscription section

 The final design can be previewed after clicking on the preview button, as shown in the given screenshot: